RyroNZ/UE4MasterServer/README.md

 There are a couple of different ways to integrate this plugin into your project.
 But for our purposes we will go for project integration.

-Due to some limitations with STRUCTS and blueprint, the functions in the struct are not available.
-I have included a blueprint helper class under Client/Blueprint/BP_MasterServerHelper.UASSET that recreates these functions.

 ###Code Based Project